 So what is Artificial Intelligence and Machine Learning?

-India has also recognised the power of AI and ML and is transforming from the base with regards to this, the learning switch is triggered, many new aspirants are looking at ML and AI as new career opportunities rather than the traditional roles in IT.
-Many organisations have also realised the power of data, as they were already sitting on gold mines of data, so the cloud is getting the computing power to the existing data, and ML is creating an impact in decision making by providing actionable intelligence.
+India has also recognized the power of AI and ML and is transforming from the base with regards to this, the learning switch is triggered, many new aspirants are looking at ML and AI as new career opportunities rather than the traditional roles in IT.
+Many organizations have also realized the power of data, as they were already sitting on gold mines of data, so the cloud is getting the computing power to the existing data, and ML is creating an impact in decision making by providing actionable intelligence.

 According to a recent report by Accenture, AI has the potential to add close to $957 Billion to the Indian economy by changing the nature of work, to create better outcomes for business and society.
 The report called ‘Rewire for Growth’ predicts that AI intervention could increase India’s annual growth rate of gross value added (GVA) by 1.3 % points, thus lifting the country’s income by 15% in 2035.

 Definitely for AI to reach its full potential, India will need to develop a vision, which in the long run will have an action plan to collaborate the ecosystem and manage technical and ethical questions as they ascend.
-An increased spending on AI will facilitate this, and of course, the big businesses will also play a key role in the unlocking the economic value of AI.
-Also as found in the research by Accenture, more than 88% of businesses in India are expected to make moderate to extensive investments in AI related technologies over the next three years.
+Increased spending on AI will facilitate this, and of course, the big businesses will also play a key role in the unlocking the economic value of AI.
+Also as found in the research by Accenture, more than 88% of businesses in India are expected to make moderate to extensive investments in AI-related technologies over the next three years.

-Picking up Machine Learning skills is the best advice one can give to anyone looking to pursue a career in the analytics field.
+Picking up Machine Learning skills is the best advice one can give to anyone looking to pursue a career in Machine Learning.
 As the demand for ML Analyst is only anticipated to grow in the coming years across all domains within the country and across the globe.